65536william/docspring-documentation/docs/api/create-folder/move-folder-to-folder.md

 # Move to Folder

-Move Folder to another Folder
+Move Folder to another Folder in your DocSpring template directory.

 ## HTTP Request